 - Governed and controlled by democratic community decision-making over the development, production and use of that energy; and

-- The production and use of which does not interfere with the rights of nature, communities and ecosystems.
+- Produced and used in ways which do not interfere with the rights of nature, communities and ecosystems.

-CELDF is committed to ending the United States’ unsustainable energy policy by supporting the growth of sustainable energy laws at the municipal and state levels.
+CELDF’s commitment is to end the United States’ unsustainable energy policy by supporting the growth of sustainable energy laws at the municipal and state levels.
 Implementing those goals means that:

-- CELDF will provide support to communities seeking to prohibit unsustainable energy production, development, extraction and use within their municipalities through the adoption of local ordinances, and working to advance those laws to the state level through state Community Rights Networks;
+- our organization will provide support to communities seeking to prohibit unsustainable energy production, development, extraction and use within their municipalities through the adoption of local ordinances, and working to advance those laws to the state level through state Community Rights Networks;

-- CELDF will provide support to communities seeking to mandate sustainable energy production and use within their communities through the adoption of local ordinances, and working to advance those laws to the state level through state Community Rights Networks.
+- our organization will also provide support to communities seeking to mandate sustainable energy production and use within their communities through the adoption of local ordinances, and working to advance those laws to the state level through state Community Rights Networks.